fabianlee/flask-oidc-python-tests/client-app/README.md

 Python Flask web app that serves as the "Client Application" entity in an OAuth2 Authorization Code flow.

-It orchestrates authentication with the ADFS server, and receives a callback with token which is exchanged for ID and Access Token.
+It listens on port 8080 and orchestrates authentication with the ADFS server, recieving a callback with token which is exchanged for an ID and Access Token.

 ## Env vars required for Keycloak